freddyporges-lgtm/agentic-ads-prompts/README.md

 ## Contributing

 These prompts improve with use.
 If you work in ad tech and have a prompt that's saved you real time, open a PR.
-The goal is a library that reflects how this industry actually operates, not how it's described in textbooks.
+The goal is a library that reflects how this industry actually operates, not how it's described in protocols.

 ---